laugramaglia/flutter-challenge/README.md

 ### To-do

 - Perform work as if it were a real project, demonstrating your proficiency in managing Git and GitHub.
-- Import icons from Figma and integrate them into the project. (clue: [save them as font](https://www.fluttericon.com/))
+- Replace icons from Figma and integrate them into the project.
-- Design and implement the bottom navigation bar.
+- Design and implement profile.
 - Develop unit tests to verify the functionality of data fetching from the [DeviceRepository] repository.
 - Optionally, create two Widget tests to ensure the correctness of specific UI components.